splunk/public-o11y-docs/index.rst

 :strong:`All supported integrations`
 View a list of all supported integrations :ref:`supported-data-sources`

+.. role:: icon-info
+.. rst-class:: newparawithicon

+:icon-info:`.` :strong:`Release notes`
+To keep up to date with changes in the products, see the Splunk Observability Cloud :ref:`release notes <release-notes-overview>`.

 .. ----- This comment separates the landing page from the TOC -----

 .. toctree::